itmayziii/gatsby-plugin-no-javascript/README.md

 ## Description

 Removes all javascript files created by Gatsby from the static HTML files.
-This

 ## How to install